 There are changes afoot at exquisite Hanalei Bay, previously named one of the best beaches in America by Dr. Beach.
-The bay still rocks with its sparkling blue water and spectacular mountain backdrop.
+The bay still rocks with its sparkling blue clear water and spectacular mountain backdrop.
 Visitors flock to where The Descendants was filmed looking for the beachfront house in the movie.
 A new canopy has been placed over the pier thanks to a community effort spearheaded by the Rotary Club.
-A park extension near Black Pot Beach is in the works and a master plan is due to be completed this summer.
+A park extension near Black Pot Beach is in the works and a master plan is now due to be completed any time.

 Summer Guide to Hanalei Bay

 Drive to the end of the road near the river and park close to the pier at Black Pot Beach with its iconic view.
 There also side street park if the lot is full.
 Walk between there and the middle beach where the crowds are far fewer.
 Look behind you and you may spot the house and hedge featured in The Descendants.
 As you look down the broad stretch of white sand you’ll see many people congregating close to the pavilion.
 There’s no need to be one of them.
 Enjoy your space and put down your towel.

 Tip: A lot of families hang out at Black Pot Beach and there is camping by permit on weekends.
 This is a good place to picnic and for the kids to have fun when they get tired of the beach.
 We don’t suggest actually swimming at Black Pot because it borders the Hanalei river and the water is usually murky.

 2. Superb photo opportunities are had at the rebuilt pier.